Protecting Communities from Disasters

 Protect Your Home

 The power of natural disasters can be overwhelming.
-While you can't necessarily stop them from happening, there are steps you can take to increase your home's chance of survival, even in the face of the worst Mother Nature can dish out
+While you can't necessarily stop them from happening, there are steps you can take to increase your home's chance of survival, even in the face of the worst that Mother Nature can dish out

 Build to Code